 4.)
 Hammocks Now Have All The Features A Tent Has

-Forget about what you’re missing, because it’s all here: a hammock mosquito net, a hammock tarp, even a hammock gear loft for your belongings.
-I’ve heard some people ask about privacy for changing clothes – when you setup your tarp around your hammock you not only have privacy, you have something even more precious: the ability to stand up easily and change comfortably without being a hunchback.
+I’ve heard some people ask about privacy for changing clothes - when you setup your tarp around your hammock you not only have privacy, you have something even more precious: the ability to stand up easily and change comfortably without being a hunchback.
+Worried about cold weather camping?

 Hammocks aren’t just for the beach anymore.
 Your hammock rain fly can be setup to reflect heat just like a tent and if that’s not enough there are plenty of additional options and accessories for hammock camping in cold weather.